lizdmukami/lizdmukami/README.md

 - 📫 How to reach me **lizdmukami@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1A-RFBfJs6f_QKfHncR5afwo8MD0G49x_/view](https://drive.google.com/file/d/1A-RFBfJs6f_QKfHncR5afwo8MD0G49x_/view)
+- 📄 Know about my experiences [Find My Resume Here.](https://drive.google.com/file/d/1A-RFBfJs6f_QKfHncR5afwo8MD0G49x_/view)

 - ⚡ Fun fact **I don't have trouble making friends considering how I use humour as a tool to socialise.
 With my sense of humour, I am able to make great friends and sustain relationships too.
 Don't worry, my jokes are kind and not personal attacks.**